InsightDataScience/Parsing-Workshop/chapter3/README.md

 A Huge reason why awk is very useful is because of what you saw in the previous examples.
 90% of use cases are taking one linux command and piping it to awk.
 This in turn allows you to select a specific value and print it to your screen.
 With that said, awk can be not only useful, but incredibly powerful.
 I used to work in a lab where one of the post-docs used awk instead of python or perl for ALL of his scripting.
-First of all, awk can do c-style for loops:
+First of all, awk can do c-style for loops: Notice the NF variable, this is Number of Fields, i.e. the length of the array after the split is performed.
 ```
 awk '{for(i=1; i<=NF; i++){x[i]+=$i}};END{ for (i=1; i<=NF; i++){print x[i]}}' FILE // notice how for loops have () around conditions, and {} around the actual contents.
 ```